PROBLEM WITH THIS WEBPAGE?

 This public charter school, located in North St. Louis, is known for its innovative education, providing resources to students who are facing poverty and homelessness.
-Students will need to dress as if they are teacher’s aids and offer tutoring and 1:1 mentorship to the students.
-This site is special as it offers a daily return of working with the same students and opportunity to developing a good relationship with those you serve.
+Students will need to dress as if they are teacher’s aides and offer tutoring and one-on-one mentorship to the students.
+This site is special because students return each day and work with the same students, providing an opportunity to develop a good relationship with those you serve.

 Enid, population 50,000, exhibits a strong sense of community that students get to be a part.
-Students will work with the local Habitat chapter to build a house for an Enid, OK family.
-This may entail beginning work, such as framing, roofing, and siding the house, or later stages, such as painting and building flower beds.
+Students will work with the local Habitat chapter to build a house for an Enid family.
+This may entail beginning work, such as framing, roofing and siding the house, or later stages, such as painting and building flower beds.

-Our Lady of the Sioux Parish – Oglala, SD (12)
+Our Lady of the Sioux Parish – Oglala, South Dakota (12)

 The projects and immersion will be in connection with Our Lady of the Sioux Parish.
 Volunteers will be introduced into the culture, social justice issues, and the people of Oglala and Red Cloud Missionary system.
 The work will be specifically through Our Lady of the Sioux Parish in collaboration with the pastoral associate.

 Located in the capital of Alabama, Resurrection Catholic Missions reaches out to the community around it.
-Some of the things that you may do here include assisting in the child care center, working in Resurrection Catholic School (tutoring, P.E., reading, etc.), assisting with the elderly outreach program, gardening, or assist with the addiction counseling program.
+Some of the things that you may do here include assisting in the child care center, working in Resurrection Catholic School (tutoring, P.E., reading, etc.), assisting with the elderly outreach program, gardening or assisting with the addiction counseling program.